-With this recipe you’ll be able to make the most satisfying clear chicken soup using chicken thighs, vegetables and some noodles.
+With this recipe, you’ll be able to make the most satisfying clear chicken soup using chicken thighs, vegetables and some noodles.
 Trust me, you’ll need a bowl or two when it gets rainy and freezing outside.
 When that time comes, remember this soup recipe – it will warm your body and your heart!